Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Findings

-Others discuss AI's potential for enhancing spatial awareness, and P2 notes ``If there was something you could get, like an audio map ... telling you [where] places were on a street or something like that, it could be quite helpful.''
-This aligns with the sub-themes \textit{General Attitudes Towards AI}, and \textit{Expectations and Benefits of AI Use}, which all participants describe to varying extents.
-While P3 displays an indifference towards AI, others note the importance of usability and the learning curve associated with technology, as P2 expresses difficulty learning to handle touchscreen devices.
+Others discuss enhancing spatial awareness, with P2 noting``If there was something you could get, like an audio map ... telling you [where] places were on a street or something like that, it could be quite helpful.''
+This aligns with the sub-themes \textit{General Attitudes Towards AI}, and \textit{Expectations and Benefits of AI Use}, which all describe to varying extents.
+While P3 displays indifference, others note the importance of usability technological learning curves, as P2 expresses difficulty learning to handle touchscreen devices.